wisecash/wisecash-support/readme.md

 - [ ] Fix title casing.
 - [ ] Mention "rolling" forecast.
 - [ ] Style all mentions to buttons similarly.
+- [ ] Link to next and previous pages.